DivyaKiran2001/Agentic-AI/Langgraph/ses 3 .md

   **Action Input** : LLM provides the input argument for the tool

   **Observe** : LLM observe the result of the tool and return the output to the **Think** and the process repeats

+  **Final Answer**: After all the aobe steps we have the final answer